 I like watercress most when it’s undressed.
 [Don’t make it weird.]
 If you’re feeling gregarious, you can toss it with a tablespoon or two of olive or canola oil, a squeeze of lemon, and a pinch of kosher salt.

-3 tablespoons olive or canola oil 1 tablespoon lemon juice
+For the salad: 3 tablespoons olive or canola oil 1 tablespoon lemon juice Salt, to taste 1 bunch watercress

 This is a great dish to practice your mise en place.
 Arrange three bowls on your work surface.
 Add the flour to the first, the egg to the second, and the panko to the third.